sagemath/trac_to_gh/Issue 2438.md

 # Issue 2438: [with patch, positive review] get the reference manual to build again

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2438

 Original creator: malb